rdeanar/yii2-file-processor/README.md

 ]) ?>
 ```

-If 'preview' set to false, 'crop' automatically set to false and will be very simple upload widget.
+If `preview` set to false, `crop` automatically set to false and will be very simple upload widget.
-If crop set to true, 'accept' option automatically set to 'image/*'.
+If crop set to true, `accept` option automatically set to 'image/*'.
-For single upload without crop, 'autoUpload' automatically set to true.
+For single upload without crop, `autoUpload` automatically set to true.

 To setup size of window and minimum size of crop area use `previewSize` property.
 Default is [200,200].

+---

 You can access your images\files by: